Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: The Milli-Charged Scalar Model

 Further, we are interested in studying dark pions that are milli-charged, as these are of interest for our collider mCP searches.
 While we motivate our model by using Chiral Perturbation Theory (ChiPT), we note that the lowest-order terms of ChiPT mostly represent a generic model of pseudo-scalars with the usual kinetic term as well as standard 4-meson self-interaction terms.
 We therefore motivate our theory using this model, but the Pion fields are taken as a part of the Dark Sector, the confinement scale is potentially much higher than that of QCD, and the underlying strongly interacting theory can be substantially different in other ways as well.

 Ref.~\cite{Hochberg_2015} gives us a model-dependent limit on the abundance of Pion-like Dark Matter:

 where $F$ is the dark pion-decay constant and $m_{\pi_D}$ is the mass of the dark pion.
-We will use this as a rough upper limit on the dark pion mass.
+Note that there are substantial differences between the model used in~\cite{Hochberg_2015} and the one considered here.
+This model does not use a vector portal to couple their hidden sector to the SM.
+As such, we expect that there should be differences.
+A similar limit is, however, also discussed in \cite{Berlin_2018} for a similar model that kinetically mixes a single massive dark gauge field with the SM.
+This expression provides a rough upper limit on the dark pion mass.
 Since $F$ is a free parameter of the model\footnote{$F$ depends on the confinement scale of the theory since the only restriction of a Pion-like DM theory is $m_q << \Lambda$, where $m_q$ is the mass of the lightest dark quarks and $\Lambda$ is the confinement scale, we can set an arbitrarily high confinement scale and treat $F$ as a free parameter.}, we can set a high value of $F$ if we wish to consider higher value of $m_{\pi_D}$, as long as the ratio satisfies Eq.~\eqref{eq:2.1.0.5}.

 Ref.~\cite{Hochberg_2015} has also stated a lower bound on the mass of the dark pions based on bullet-cluster constraints as found in~\cite{Clowe_2004,Markevitch_2004,Randall_2008} as well as constraints from halo shapes found in~\cite{Rocha_2013,Peter_2013}: